Ram-Raghav-S/maze-solving/README.md

 # Maze-Solving
-Using the Trémaux's algorithm to solve a rodomly generated maze
+Using a modified version of the Trémaux's algorithm to solve rodomly generated mazes from the MazeCity class in the becker.robots package.